wh-alice/mig_visualstudio/vs/code-quality/ca2227--collection-properties-should-be-read-only.md

 ---
-title: "CA2227: Collection properties should be read only | testtitle" ms.custom: ""
+title: "CA2227: Collection properties should be read only" ms.custom: "" ms.date: "10/19/2016"
-ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"